-• Local browser-based management interface.
-By default, the management mode of the switch is set to Directly Connect to Web Browser Interface, which lets you access the local browser-based management interface (in this guide referred to as the local browser interface).
+Device user interface: By default, the management mode of the switch is set to Directly Connect to Web Browser Interface, which lets you access the device user interface (UI).
 In this mode, you can change all settings of the switch.
-For more information about the local browser interface, see the user manual, which you can download from netgear.com/support/download/.
+For more information about the device UI, see the user manual.
+To find the user manual, visit netgear.com/support/download/ and enter your model number in the search box.

-Note: If you plan to use the NETGEAR Insight app or Insight Cloud portal to manage the switch, we recommend that you do not use the local browser interface to change settings that are Insight manageable because they would not be synchronized with Insight or to the network location and other devices to which you assigned the switch.
+Note: If you plan to use NETGEAR Insight to manage the switch, we recommend that you do not use the device UI to change settings that are Insight manageable.
+These settings would not be synchronized with Insight or to the network location to which you assigned the switch.
+We recommend that use the Insight Cloud Portal or Insight app to change Insight manageable settings.